TABLE OF CONTENTS

 Or manually arrange your Gradebook items by clicking on the Move icon (arrows) on the far right.
 Drag your item into the desired position in the Gradebook.

-Click on the More Options icon (...) in the far right column for additional options, including send a reminder to students, edit the item, question analysis, download files, statistics, or to delete the item.
+Click on the More Options icon (three dots) in the far right column for additional options, including send a reminder to students, edit the item, download files, statistics, or to delete the item.
 The options will vary depending on your Gradebook item and student activity.

 Grades View

-Click on a cell to view a student’s submission, start grading, provide feedback, or add/edit exceptions.
+Click on a cell to view a student’s submission and start grading, provide feedback, post the grade, or add/edit exceptions and exemptions.

 Use the column filters at the top of the page to sort your Gradebook by student name, Overall grade, or grade on a specific item.

-Click on a Gradebook item for additional options, including send a reminder to students, edit the item, post grades, question analysis, download files, statistics, or to delete the item.
+Click on a Gradebook item for additional options, including send a reminder to students, view submissions, question analysis, post grades, download results, download submissions, statistics, or delete the item.
 The options will vary depending on your Gradebook item and student activity.

 Students View